drhsqlite/fossil-mirror/www/globs.md

 the same way when running this command from a *subdirectory* of the top checkout directory as when running it at the top of the checkout tree.
-If these files were in a subdirectory of the checkout tree called `doc` and that was your current working directory, the command would have to
+If these files were in a subdirectory of the checkout tree called `doc` and that was your current working directory, the command would instead have to be:
-be:

     $ fossil add --ignore "'doc/REALLY SECRET STUFF.txt'" READ*

-instead.
 The Fossil glob pattern still needs the `doc/` prefix because Fossil always interprets glob patterns from the base of the checkout directory, not from the current working directory as POSIX shells do.